mozilla/hawk/README.md

 When calculating a hash or MAC, a static prefix (tag) is added.
 The prefix is used to prevent MAC values from being used or reused for a purpose other than what they were created for (i.e. prevents switching MAC values between a request, response, and a bewit use cases).
-It also protects against expliots created after a potential change in how the protocol creates the normalized string.
+It also protects against exploits created after a potential change in how the protocol creates the normalized string.
 For example, if a future version would switch the order of nonce and timestamp, it can create an exploit opportunity for cases where the nonce is similar in format to a timestamp.